 The best way to find a team is to join the UNIHACKers Facebook Group.
 There will be other opportunities to meet with other competitors in the lead up to UNIHACK.

-No, we do not do travel reimbursements.
-You will need to pay for your own travel and accomodation.
+Unfortunately, we cannot provide travel reimbursements.
+You will need to pay for your own travel and accommodation.

 Yes, you are free to compete in both.

 No. The event is a strictly non-alcoholic and non-smoking event.

 A laptop, mobile phone, chargers, and a change of clothes are essential.
 We highly suggest also bringing a pillow, sleeping bag and toiletries if you want to stay the night.

 Yes, there is a code of conduct.
 UNIHACK follows "The Hack Code of Conduct".
 This applies to all attendees, sponsors, partners, volunteers and staff.
 You can view the code of conduct here.

 You can find the rules for UNIHACK Sydney on GitHub by clicking here.